The Sri Lanka Travel Specialists

 Today, some ruins of the monastery still stand – wander through the forest along old paths, painstakingly made using large stone slabs, and lose yourself in the tranquil atmosphere of this beautiful environment as you explore the various relics which remain.
-Nature-enthusiasts will be fascinated by the diverse range of flora and fauna here, some of which is completely unique to this area.
+Nature enthusiasts will be seduced by the diverse range of flora and fauna in this high-altitude forest, some of which is unique to this area.

 Whilst you can explore Ritigala on your own, we recommend going with a guide so that get the most out of this entrancing historical site.
 Our host is highly-knowledgeable about Buddhism and Sri Lanka’s ancient history, and will bring Ritigala to life with his stories, giving you a glimpse of the thriving monastery it once was – a place for teaching, meditation and a home for a large monastic community who chose to give up worldly pleasures and devote themselves to a simple way of life.

 Found just off the Anuradhapura-Habarana road, Ritigala’s hills once provided a sanctuary for monks who wanted to escape the everyday world, a place for meditation and a simple way of life; more than 70 caves have been discovered.
 This is a natural spot, lacking the ancient Buddhist icons or temples that characterise Sri Lanka’s most celebrated sites.